225,497+ Shopify dropshippers are using Debutify. What about you?

 - Number of followers on various channels

-- Number of impressions/reach, likes, shares, mentions, etc.
+- The number of impressions/reach, likes, shares, mentions, etc.

-- Ratio of website visitors to sales conversions
+- The ratio of website visitors to sales conversions

 - How quickly you answer customer questions and complaints